carolyn-tsai/sf-restaurant-accessibility-analysis/README.md

 We were inspired to pursue this topic because we realized that accessibility is an issue for many people, and those who are in wheelchairs are likely to be the most heavily impacted.
 When you compound that with the idea that they might need comfort dogs, which do not count as service dogs under the ADA, their options for dining locations become even more limited.
 We wanted to find out which restaurants are the most accessible for this group of people.

-After collecting the necessary data and doing appropriate analysis, we created an app for users to easily access the information.
+After collecting the necessary data and doing appropriate analysis, we created an app for users to easily access the information we gathered.

 ![Image of Landing Page](Main/Images/Home_Page.JPG)

 In the web app, there will be three main visualizations for user exploration:

 1. An interactive map (Leaflet)
-   - The user can access the restuarant's website by clicking on the restaurant name in the pop-up
+   - The user can access the restaurant’s website by clicking on the restaurant name in the pop-up
    - Map displays San Francisco Restaurants that are both dog and wheelchair friendly
    - The pop-up also displays the restaurant's address and neighborhood

      ![Image of SF Map](Main/Images/sf_map.JPG)

-2. Word clouds (Anychart)
+2. Interactive word clouds (Anychart)
    - There are three word clouds showing the following:
-     - Dog friendly resturant frequency by neighborhood
+     - Dog friendly restaurant frequency by neighborhood
      - Wheelchair accessible restaurant frequency by neighborhood
-     - Frequnecy of restaurants that are both dog friendly and wheelchair accessible by neighborhood
+     - Frequency of restaurants that are both dog friendly and wheelchair accessible by neighborhood
    - A Word Cloud is a visual representation of text data in the form of tags
      - Tags are typically single words or short phrases whose importance or frequency is visualized by way of their size and color
      - The more frequent a tag occurs in the dataset, the bigger and bolder the word or phrase